Congratulations (Post Malone song)

-"Congratulations" is a song by American rapper and singer Post Malone featuring fellow American rapper and singer Quavo.
-It was released through Republic Records on January 31, 2017, as the fifth single from Malone's debut studio album, Stoney (2016).
-At first, was released as a promotional single from the album on November 4, 2016.
-It was then released on January 31, 2017, as the fifth official single from the album.
+"Congratulations" is a song by American musician Post Malone featuring American rapper Quavo.
+The song, at first released as a promotional single from Malone's debut studio album Stoney (2016) on November 4, 2016, was released on January 31, 2017, as the fifth official single from the album.
 Malone and Quavo wrote the song with Carl Rosen and producers Metro Boomin, Frank Dukes, and Louis Bell.
 A remix, which includes an additional feature from fellow American rapper Future, was released on June 16, 2017.

 Background

 Producers Frank Dukes, Metro Boomin, and Louis Bell began working with Post Malone on tracks for his debut album after the success of the single "White Iverson."
 During the writing process, they were watching the 2016 Summer Olympics and were inspired to create a triumphant song.
 At one point during the session, Post's manager Dre London shouted 'congratulations,' inspiring the chorus of the song.

 Post Malone debuted the track while performing in Austin, Texas in September 2016, two months before the song's official release.

 On May 9, 2017, the track was performed to Post Malone by a mariachi band, commissioned by Indonesian rapper Rich Brian.

 On June 16, 2017, the official remix was released featuring an additional verse from Future.